chocol4te/mpu9250/README.md

 version = "<version>"
 ```

-Use embedded-hal implementation to get SPI, NCS, and delay, then create mpu handle:
+Use embedded-hal implementation to get SPI, NCS, (or I2C) and delay, then create mpu handle:

 ```rust
 extern crate mpu9250; // or just use mpu9250; if 2018 edition is used.